-When you enroll, you can direct PMA to treat up to \$12.00 for each hour you are paid, as before-tax contributions to the Plan (up to \$18,000 in 2015).
-In addition, if you are 50 or older, you can direct PMA to treat up to \$12.00 for each hour you are paid, as catch-up contributions to the Plan (up to \$6,000 in 2015).
+When you enroll, you can direct PMA to treat up to twelve dollars (\$12.00) for each Qualified Hour you are paid, as before-tax contributions to the Plan (up to \$19,000 in 2019).
+In addition, if you are 50 or older, you can direct PMA to treat up to twelve dollars (\$12.00) for each Qualified Hour you are paid, as Catch-Up Contributions to the Plan (up to \$6,000 in 2019).
 That way, your savings go into the Plan before income taxes are withheld and are not subject to income taxes until distributed.
 However, you are still required to pay Social Security taxes on the full amount of your pay.
 So, your current spendable income is increased over what it would be if you saved through a typical after-tax savings account, because you are not paying current income taxes on the amount you saved.
 When you retire, because your taxable income may be lower, your federal income taxes may be lower.
 In many cases, state and local taxes may be lower, too.
 Moreover, any earnings on your contributions are not taxed until distributed.
-We recommend that you seek the advice of your own financial or tax advisor with respect to contributions to the plan.